War & Armies

 Initiative

-Opposing commanders will roll before battle commences for initiative, The winner can choose to attack or defend.
+Opposing commanders will roll before battle commences for initiative, the winner can choose to attack or defend.

 Modifiers

 Standard PVP Combat Modifiers are used for all combat in this system as the players represent the ultimate ‘fate’ of the forces they command.
 If the players win, their army wins.
-Attack (either melee or ranged) is rolled against an enemy Knight's Defense Check.
+Attack (either melee or ranged) is rolled against an enemy Commanders Defense Check.

 Critical Success or Failure

-An army can choose to remain on the field using the player commanders personal Wounds as health, but once depleted the army, and the player who’s wounds sustained them will both be dead unless the enemy captures the player, but the army will be completely lost and the seat will not be able to levy those men for 3 IC months (1.5 RL months.)
+As stated above an commander can choose to remain on the field using their personal wounds to rally a final offense for their army, but once depleted the character who’s wounds sustained the army will be unconscious leaving their enemy open to capture the character in command of the army, the army will be completely lost and the seat(s) will not be able to levy those men for 3 IC months (1.5 RL months.)

 The Command Tent